You can handle the flat purchase on your own or engage the services of a salesperson.

 Check the Classifieds section of the newspapers or online property portals.
 In shortlisting flats for viewing, please consider:

-If the flat would meet your needs, e.g. proximity to parents’ or children’s home, place of work, schools, etc.
+Your housing needs, e.g. proximity to parents’ or children’s home, place of work, schools, etc.

 You may be approached by salespersons offering to act for you.
 If you are handling the purchase yourself, please tell them so.